Loganzerb/CCNP-Enterprise-Lab-Portfolio/README.md

 - **Service checks:** whether the relevant endpoints receive replies and whether the intended path or redundancy has returned.
 - **Repair scope:** which change addresses the cause and what the available post-change evidence establishes.

-The cases demonstrate that a working ping, established routing neighbor, or active gateway can coexist with a fault.
+The cases demonstrate that a working ping, established routing neighbor, active gateway, or assigned IP address can coexist with a fault.
 They also distinguish restored steady-state service from measured behavior during a failure or recovery.

 ## Find the supporting artifacts